It’s right that a royal tour backlash is forcing the palace to reflect | Nadine White

 In recent months – following the Sussexes’ allegations of racism at the heart of the royal family and post-Black Lives Matter – the Windsors seem more committed than ever before to demonstrate their support for historically excluded communities.

-For example, the Queen’s latest New Years Honours List was the most ethnically diverse honours list yet; before that, Buckingham Palace published its diversity data for the first time, pledging to “do better” in increasingly representation.
+For example, the Queen’s latest New Year honours list was the most ethnically diverse honours list yet; before that, Buckingham Palace published its diversity data for the first time, pledging to “do better” in increasing representation.

-I know of some fantastic, rather radical Black camapigners who received an invitation to this year’s Jubilee garden party who didn’t get a look-in before!
+I know of some fantastic, rather radical Black campaigners who received an invitation to this year’s jubilee garden party who didn’t get a look-in before!
 A seat at the table?
 Perhaps.

-Prior to his Canada trip, Prince Charles attended a meeting with underrepresented university students to hear of their challenges around race; before that, he hosted lunch for British Overseas Territories speakers’ visit, met refugees from Syria and hosted an event at his residence, Clarence House, to celebrate influential Black Britons.
+Prior to his Canada trip, Prince Charles attended a meeting with underrepresented university students to hear of their challenges around race; before that, he hosted a lunch for British Overseas Territories speakers’ visit, met refugees from Syria and hosted an event at his residence, Clarence House, to celebrate influential Black Britons.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-The Queen is often lauded for her capacity to adapt with the times as a monarch who has reinvented herself through the ages and reportedly kept her finger on the pulse when it comes to her subjects.
+The Queen is often lauded for her capacity to adapt to the times, as a monarch who has reinvented herself through the ages and reportedly kept her finger on the pulse when it comes to her subjects.

 While Her Majesty celebrates 70 years on the throne, only time will tell if her heir – who is known for being more amiable and diplomatic than other senior royals – will rise to renewed, vigorous demands for restorative justice from the Crown.